HACCP: Understanding Hazard Analysis and Critical Control Point

 Verification activities determine the effectiveness of the HACCP plan and ensure the system is operating correctly.
 One of the most important aspects of this principle is the initial validation that the HACCP plan is scientifically and technically reliable.
 Using the verification procedures, an establishment should conduct frequent review of the HACCP plan and its components.
 In addition to in-house reviews, periodic verification by an independent expert or team should be performed.
 If deficiencies are noted during the verification step (in-house or independent), the HACCP plan must be modified to correct the problem(s).

-HACCP is a proactive plan based on preventing hazards.
+HACCP is a proactive plan developed to prevent and reduce the incidents of food safety hazards.
 By monitoring and detecting potential problems throughout an entire process, identification of hazards and application of corrective measures can be implemented immediately.
-HACCP enables companies to be apply prevention and detection methods to their specific application(s), giving them the freedom to adopt new techniques and technologies more rapidly than previously possible.
+HACCP enables companies to apply prevention and detection methods to their specific application(s), giving them the freedom to adopt new techniques and technologies more rapidly.
 A successful HACCP plan is built upon a firm commitment from upper management with well-trained and motivated employees actively involved in the process.
 Under HACCP, responsibility for ensuring food safety is now appropriately placed on the food manufacturer or distributor.
 Adoption of this plan will result in the reduced likelihood of hazards and assure consumers that the products they consume are as safe as science and technology allow.

 U.S. Department of Agriculture Food Safety and Inspection Service (FSIS)